-The primary purpose of the proposed school is to increase learning opportunities for all students, with a special emphasis on at-risk students.
-The educational program, instructional plan, and graduation requirements are specifically designed to successfully transition each student to a postsecondary opportunity.
+primary purpose of the proposed school is to increase learning opportunities for all students, with a special emphasis on at-risk students.
+The educational program, instructional plan, and graduation requirements are specifically designed to successfully transition each student postsecondary opportunity.
 The comprehensive curriculum plan will not only prepare students academically through the use of a rigorous and relevant curriculum, but will also ensure that students have appropriate personal/social skills, financial literacy skills, and knowledge and skills to engage in meaningful career planning.
-As stated earlier, one of the School's goals, in alignment with the School mission, is successful graduation and transition to postsecondary college or career.
+As stated earlier, one of the in alignment with the School mission, is successful School's goals, graduation and transition to postsecondary college or career.